 Abstract.
 Analysis of workflow processes with quantitative aspects like timing is of interest in numerous time-critical applications.
 We suggest a workflow model based on timed-arc Petri nets and study the foundational problems of soundness and strong (time-bounded) soundness.
-We first consider the discrete-time semantics (integer delays) and explore the decidability of the soundness problems and show, among others, that soundness is decidable for monotonic workflow nets while reachability is undecidable.
+We explore the decidability of these problems and show, among others, that soundness is decidable for monotonic workflow nets while reachability is undecidable.
 For general timed-arc workflow nets soundness and strong soundness become undecidable, though we can design efficient verification algorithms for the subclass of bounded nets.
-We also discuss the soundness problem in the continuous-time semantics (real-number delays) and show that for nets with nonstrict guards (where the reachability question coincides for both semantics) the soundness checking problem does not in general follow the approach for the discrete semantics and different zone-based techniques are needed for introducing its decidability in the bounded case.
 Finally, we demonstrate the usability of our theory on the case studies of a Brake System Control Unit used in aircraft certification, the MPEG2 encoding algorithm, and a blood transfusion workflow.
-The implementation of the algorithms is freely available as a part of the model checker TAPAAL (www.tapaal.net).
+The implementation of the algorithms is freely available as a part of the model checker TAPAAL.

-1. Introduction
+1 Introduction

-Workflow nets [1, 2] were introduced by Wil van der Aalst as a formalism for modelling, analysis and verification of business workflow processes.
+Workflow nets [18, 19] were introduced by Wil van der Aalst as a formalism for modelling, analysis and verification of business workflow processes.
 The formalism is based on Petri nets abstracting away most of the data while focusing on the possible flow in the system.
 Its intended use is in finding design errors like the presence of deadlocks, livelocks and other anomalies in workflow processes.
-Such correctness criteria can be described via the notion of soundness (see [3]) that requires the option to complete the workflow, guarantees proper termination and optionally also the absence of redundant tasks.
+Such correctness criteria can be described via the notion of soundness (see [20]) that requires the option to complete the workflow, guarantees proper termination and optionally also the absence of redundant tasks.